 The major distinction between a revocable and an irrevocable trust is that the trustee still technically owns the assets in a revocable trust and manages those assets when they act as trustee.
 The trustmaker must step aside and appoint someone else to serve as trustee of an irrevocable trust.

 As the name suggests, the trustmaker cannot take property and assets back after funding them into an irrevocable trust.

 The trustmaker reserves the right to undo a revocable trust––thus the term "revocable."
-He can reclaim assets he's placed into it, divert the trust's income to himself or another beneficiary, sell the assets or place more assets into it.
-He maintains final control.
+They can reclaim assets they've placed into it, divert the trust's income to themselves or another beneficiary, change beneficiaries, sell the assets, or place more assets into the.
+The trustee retains final control.

 How a Revocable Living Trust Avoids Probate

-The probate court says he has indeed relinquished ownership.
-He's given the assets to the trust, even though he could theoretically take them back.
-Assuming he hasn't done so as of his date of death, the trust's assets would not pass through probate.
-The successor trustee can settle the trust outside of court, without supervision.
+The probate court says that they have indeed relinquished ownership, however.
+They've given the assets to the trust, even though they can take them back.
+The trust's assets would not pass through probate for this reason, assuming that the trustmaker hasn't taken them back as of their date of death.
+The successor trustee can therefore settle the trust outside of probate court, without supervision.

 Phase #1 of a Trust: The Trustmaker Is Alive and Well

 A revocable living trust covers three phases of the trustmaker's life: their lifetime, their possible incapacitation, and what happens after their death.